 Ultimately, processes and records (and data generally) must be the starting point for engineering and qualification.

 In the future we need to first define processes, then data, and then specify data flows across the IT architecture.
 In doing so we can properly focus on processes and ensure that a facility matures in relation to recorded information.

 Pharma manufacturers traditionally claimed they had difficulties adopting manufacturing excellence because of regulatory requirements.
 Since then, regulators have adopted a risk based quality paradigm that offer manufacturers tools such as risk assessments and control strategies for managing product quality.
 These tools enable continuous improvements.
 What remains is a change in culture: building the necessary motivation and competences.

-Data integrity and modernising quality management go hand in hand.
+Data integrity and modernizing quality management go hand in hand.
 For example, data integrity will enforce GMP further in Automation and IT.
-By incorporating quality culture principles, you ensure that the entirety of your organisation is on board for current challenges and future improvements.
+By incorporating quality culture principles, you ensure that the entirety of your organization is on board for current challenges and future improvements.

 So how can this lead to a digital transformation?
 You can usually correct gaps in data integrity by documenting and controlling the IT systems you already have.
 However, from time to time, you may want or need to introduce new systems.

 This is a delicate matter, as immediate corrections are justified by local business cases.
 The result is alternative solutions to those recommended by digital transformation strategies.